Khizr Khan: Reign

 After his accession to the throne, Khizr Khan appointed Malik-us-Sharq Tuhfa as his wazir and he was given the title of Taj-ul-Mulk and he remained in office until 1421.
 The fiefs of Muzaffarnagar and Saharanpur were given to Sayyid Salim.
 Abdur Rahman received the fiefs of Multan and Fatehpur.
 In 1414, an army led by Taj-ul-Mulk was sent to suppress the rebellion of Har Singh, the Raja of Katehar.
 Raja fled to the forests but finally was compelled to surrender and agree to pay tributes in future.
-In July, 1416 an army led by Taj-ul-Mulk was sent to Bayana and Gwalior where it plundered the peasants in the name of realizing the amount equivalent to the tributes to be paid and also annexed both the regions.
+In July 1416 an army led by Taj-ul-Mulk was sent to Bayana and Gwalior where it plundered the peasants in the name of realising the amount equivalent to the tributes to be paid and also annexed both the regions.
 In 1417, Khizr Khan obtained permission from Shah Rukh to have his own name also suffixed to that of Shah Rukh.
 In 1418, Har Singh revolted again but was defeated completely by Taj-ul-Mulk.
-On May 28, 1414, Khizr Khan Captured Delhi and imprisoned Daulat Khan Lodi.
+On 28 May 1414, Khizr Khan captured Delhi and imprisoned Daulat Khan Lodi.